github/docs/README.md

 ## License

-The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).
+The GitHub product documentation in the assets, content and data folders are licensed under a [CC-BY license](LICENSE).

 All other code in this repository is licensed under the [MIT license](LICENSE-CODE).